-We are experimenting and trying out all sorts of creative, word-based activity in the process of developing the historic Exeter Custom House on Exeter Quayside as a hub for literature.
+We have been experimenting and trying out all sorts of creative, word-based activity in the process of developing the historic Exeter Custom House on Exeter Quay as a hub for literature.
 We have been working on this in partnership with Exeter Canal and Quay Trust and several school groups have helped us explore the creative writing potential of this unique setting, home to so many tales.

 Year Six students from Cranbrook Education Campus and Whipton Barton Primary each came for a full day at Exeter Custom House.
 They were enthusiastic pioneers, full of curiosity and interest.
 They were guided throughout by performer and writer Annamaria Murphy, in role as “Story Doctor, free prescriptions for metaphors, similes, exciting words for all your word needs”, with handy Story Repair Kit at the ready.

-During our summer Quay Words programme, writer-in-residence Louisa Adjoa-Parker ran a special poetry workshop for the Year Four Sequioa Class of Newtown Primary and blogged about the experience.
-You can read Louisa’s account and the children’s poems here.
+During our summer Quay Words programme, writer-in-residence Louisa Adjoa-Parker ran a special poetry workshop for the Year Four Sequoia Class of Newtown Primary and blogged about the experience.

 Our other very special workshop for schools was led by poet Raymond Antrobus for students from Exeter Deaf Academy.
 Raymond is deaf himself and he delivered the workshop the morning after his public reading at Exeter Custom House in July.
 On a beautiful summer’s day it was special that the students were able to walk along the quayside from their school.
 Raymond proved a fabulous role model, as their teacher’s comments attest here –